 Canadian-British bass baritone Giles Tomkins made his Pacific Opera Victoria mainstage debut in October 2009 as Dr. Grenvil in La traviata.
 An alumnus of Pacific Opera Victoria's Fall 2009 Resident Artist Program, Giles returned in February 2011 as Colline in Puccini's La bohème – a role he has also performed with Scottish Opera, Saskatoon Opera, and Highlands Opera Studio.
 In February 2013 he returned as Police Superintendent Budd in Britten's Albert Herring – a role he has also performed with the prestigious Britten-Pears Festival in Aldeburgh and with Vancouver Opera in fall 2014.
 Giles also performed the Sweepmaster in The Little Sweep in POV's Britten Festival collaboration with the Belfry Theatre.
 In February, 2015, POV welcomed Giles as Raimondo in Donizetti's Lucia di Lammermoor – a role debut followed by a reprise for Edmonton Opera in April, 2015.
-In 2016 Giles returns as Don Basilio in Rossini's The Barber of Seville – a role he has previously performed with Opera Lyra Ottawa and with Scottish Opera, directed by Sir Thomas Allen.
+In 2016 Giles returned as Don Basilio in Rossini's The Barber of Seville – a role he had previously performed with Opera Lyra Ottawa and with Scottish Opera, directed by Sir Thomas Allen.
 April 2016 sees him on the POV stage as Snug in Britten's A Midsummer Night's Dream.

 Recent engagements also include Elijah with Vancouver Bach Choir and Bach's Christmas Oratorio with Symphony Nova Scotia.
 On the contemporary music scene, Giles joined the cast of The Bells of Baddeck, Dean Burry's music drama based on the life of Alexander Graham Bell, in Cape Breton.